-As of May 1, 2023, Iroquois Valley had approximately 900 investors, 200 of whom are Noteholders.
+As of January 30, 2025, Iroquois Valley had approximately 950 investors, 200 of whom are Noteholders.
 Of the 200 Noteholders, 25% are also shareholders.

-As of the date of this Memorandum, the Company had approximately 150 promissory notes outstanding to 861 unique investors.
-Iroquois Valley has not issued any offerings of Rooted in Regeneration Notes prior to this Offering.
+As of the date of this Memorandum, the Company had approximately 230 promissory notes outstanding, including RNR Notes.

-Iroquois has paid 100% of the interest and principal on these notes on-time, in full.
-In some cases, investors waive their right to repayment of principal, electing instead to convert their investment into a new note or shares of IQVF REIT.
+Iroquois has paid 100% of the interest and principal on these notes when it was due, in full.
+In some cases, investors waive their right to repayment of principal, electing instead to convert their investment into a new note or shares of Iroquois Valley REIT.